smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

   * Check your firewall permits access to TCP port 1433.
 Be careful not to allow Internet access unless you intend it.
   * The following is more helpful than the official Microsoft manuals: https://blogs.msdn.microsoft.com/walzenbach/2010/04/14/how-to-enable-remote-connections-in-sql-server-2008/

-  Now test your can connecti to the database.
+Now test your can connect to the database.

 ## 2.2 Logon errors

   Test for logon errors as rif40/rifuser/rifmanager

-  Command: sqlcmd -U rif40 -P rif40 -d sahsuland_dev
+  Command: *sqlcmd -U rif40 -P rif40 -d sahsuland_dev*

   Test all combinations of rfi40/rifuser/rifmanager and sahsuland/sahsuland_dev